NVIDIA/cudnn-frontend/docs/operations/Attention.md

 Where $B$ is the batch size, $H$ is the number of heads, $S_{q}$ is the sequence length of the query, $S_{kv}$ is the sequence length of the key and value, and $D$ is the embedding dimension per head.

-Additionally, the stride for the last dimension corresponding to the embedding dim per head for each of these tensors must be 1.
+Additionally, the stride for the last dimension $D$ corresponding to the embedding dimension per head for each of these tensors must be 1.

 **API:**